Effective with the 2014-2015 University Catalog, the university's general education program is renamed Mason Core.

 (Transfer students have other options for fulfilling the western civilization/world history requirement; see link below.)

-Under some circumstances, students may use a single course to fulfill a university general education requirement and a college requirement or a requirement for the major.
+Under some circumstances, students may use a single course to fulfill a Mason Core requirement and a college requirement or a requirement for the major.
 See your academic advisor for more information.

 College Requirements for BA Students